mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

     Your custom `.env` file will be used for setting [configuration variables](../configuration.md).

 1. Set up the database
     - You can use the default database server that starts along with the Mathesar Webserver.
-Please refer [Default Database](#default-db) for information of the default database server.
+Please refer [Default Database section](#default-db) for information on the default database server.
     - (Alternatively) You can use an existing database server.
 If you plan on using an existing database server, please see look at the [instructions for disabling the default database](#external-db-service).

 1. Set up the web server.